unrealwork/atsd-use-cases/USMortality/README.md

 ![Figure 1](Images/Figure1.png)

 In this article we will look at weekly death total statistics collected for over 100 U.S. cities for over 50 years.
 We will begin by introducing ourselves to the dataset.
 Next, we will walk through installing local configurations of the Axibase Time Series Database (ATSD) and Axibase Collector using Docker.
-We will then go through through the Axibase's SQL query language capabilities to help make sense and digest all of this information on death in the United States.
+We will then go through through the ATSD's SQL query language capabilities to help make sense and digest all of this information on death in the United States.
 Lastly, we will then look at incorporating population figures to calculate mortality rates for each individual city.

 ### Death Statistics for 122 U.S. Cities